|

 - Bring emergency gear when traveling on back roads: flashlight, shovel, matches, blankets, water, tow strap, cell phone

 A sign for '4x4 required' usually means difficult or bumpy terrain ahead.
-Know how to use your vehicle & if you are at hestitant (maybe your SUV is only 2WD or AWD), you can come back at a later date with a 4x4 pal for further exploration.
+Know how to use your vehicle's limitations & if you are at all hesitant (maybe your SUV is only 2WD or AWD), take another look from outside of the vehicle.
+Come back at a later date with a 4x4 pal for further exploration.

 Soft Sand: Don't stop in soft sand.
 Even 4WD vehicles can get stuck.
-Bring a shovel, old lumber pieces or an old blanket to help get out of super soft sandy spots.
-Or best yet, another vehicle with a tow strap.
+Bring a shovel, old lumber pieces or an old blanket or tarp to help get out of super soft sandy spots.
+Or better yet, another vehicle with a tow strap.

-Recent Rains: Dirt roads conditions can change with each season, as the earth's erosion does it's thing.
-If he road quality is in question, walk the worst parts first to chevck it out.
-Watch for boulders in the road way.
-Snow patches can be decieving.
+Recent Rains: Dirt roads conditions can change with each season, as the earth's erosion continues.
+If the road quality is in question, walk the worst parts first to check it out and be sure.
+Watch for deep gullies and boulders in the road way.
+Snow patches can be deceiving.
 There may be one foot of deep mud under that 6 inches of old icy hard snow.
-Use 4WD or you may end up walking for help.
+Use 4WD - or you could end up walking miles for help.

 |